1917 (Theatrical Release USA 2019)

 ?
 Yes?
 No?
 Maybe?

 Yes.
-This covers the role of messengers traveling cross country during wartime and suits not only the war movie fan base but also appeals to the wider audience who may gain a wider appreciation of the conditions where humans have exercised great courage, endurance, and commitment to duty.
+This film covers the role of messengers traveling cross country during wartime and suits not only the war movie fan base but also appeals to the wider audience who may gain a deeper appreciation of the conditions where humans have exercised great courage, endurance, and commitment to duty.
 The story is very well done and completely earns its watch.

 Video Critique Available Here: